-If Burners (Burning Man event participants) and Burning Man event organizers overlook the high price of an entry ticket ($390 to $1200), the mad desert blowout might then possibly be considered a ‘non-commercial’ arena.
+If Burners (Burning Man event participants) and Burning Man event organizers overlook the high price of an entry ticket ($390 to $1200), then the mad desert blowout might possibly be considered a ‘non-commercial’ arena.

 Does it take a special kind of soul to not see right through the astronomical entry fees?
 In other words, the event grounds can be legitimately non-commercial only if the event itself is free of cost (after expenses) — yet, participants and organizers willingly overlook blatant profiteering from the get-go of purchasing a wildly overpriced entry ticket.
 Thereafter, they pretend to engage in a ‘sharing economy’ while frolicking with the fruits of the market economy that they bring along with them to erect an imaginary Elysium and then skylark in it.

 Is totally overlooking ecology concerns and entry-fee profiteering a charade that keeps Burners from the despair of overindulgence and acute cognitive dissonance?
 Hypocrisy is a pox that seems to be desperately banished by chic flower children of the new millennium and faddish predecessors from the sixties onward — even when that means burying heady egos deep into Black Rock Desert’s sands.
 Nevertheless, the artifice that there is no cost because, well, you know, those fluffy waffles taste ‘super amazing!’ and the ‘super awesome!’
-Elvis lookalike chefs gave them out liberally to all who showed up in (quasi-mandatory) hipster garb after passing through high-dollar entry gates (yep, gates and barriers that anywhere else are a riot-worthy no-no…gates are apparently acceptable when they serve hipsters who reckon them necessary for a diamond-studded bottom line).
-The gathering Hive Mind is shepherded through by a semi-clothed to buck-nude and perma-smiling “Welcome Home!” posse processing a long lineup of vehicles full of exclusive ticket holders anticipating a week’s worth of the world’s finest groupthink disguised as non-conformity en masse.
+Elvis lookalike chefs gave them out liberally to all who showed up in (quasi-mandatory) hipster garb after passing through high-dollar entry gates/walls (yep, gates and barriers that anywhere else are a riot-worthy no-no…gates and walls are apparently acceptable when they serve hipsters who reckon them necessary for a diamond-studded bottom line).
+The gathering Hive Mind is shepherded through by a semi-clothed to buck-nude and perma-smiling “Welcome Home!” posse processing a long lineup of vehicles full of exclusive ticket holders anticipating a week’s worth of the world’s finest groupthink disguised as non-conformity … non-conformity en masse.

-Meanwhile, an extravagant lifestyle with posh campgrounds cum community playground is funded and supplied pre-arrival with pre-purchased, highly processed goods (yes, including such foodstuff picked up on shopping sprees at so-called ‘health food stores’), elitist gear and toys, etcetera — and because the expenses are incurred in distant markets before arrival, they are conveniently repressed as the group fever for the so-called ‘sharing economy’ ignites.
+Meanwhile, an extravagant lifestyle with posh campgrounds cum community playground is funded and supplied pre-arrival with pre-purchased, highly processed goods (yes, including such foodstuff picked up on shopping sprees at so-called ‘health food stores’), elitist gear and toys, etcetera — and because the expenses are incurred in distant markets before arrival, the transactions are conveniently repressed as the group fever for the so-called ‘sharing economy’ ignites.

 If lusty BM colonialists truly want to believe in smarmy non-commercial ideals then dump nearly everything procured beforehand (and hauled in overloaded vehicles from sports utility vehicles to motor homes and even private aircraft).
 Enjoy nature without the rewards of commercialism, e.g., pricey foods and party enhancements stockpiled before the ‘non-commercial’ jubilee kicks off.

 Despite wishes to make it so, simply calling the zone ‘commercial-free’ will not marvelously render Burning Man a ‘sharing economy’.
-Otherwise, to begin to do so, for starters, attendees also might make a pilgrimage to Black Rock City (name of the conurbation that crops up at the event site otherwise known as Black Rock Desert) by self-propulsion (saving pilgrims the despair of using decried petrochemicals in the aforementioned petrol-guzzling vehicles with a massive carbon tread-print or even skyward contrail for the airborne elite).
+Otherwise, to begin to do so, attendees also might make a pilgrimage to Black Rock City (name of the conurbation that crops up at the event site otherwise known as Black Rock Desert) by self-propulsion (saving pilgrims the despair of using decried petrochemicals in the aforementioned gasoline-guzzling vehicles with a massive carbon tread-print or even skyward contrail for the airborne elite).

 How long could this trendy mob of pretentious mother-huggers (and grandmother huggers) then live off the land before starving to death or dying of thirst?
-Could they gather under a billion-plus stars at night and enjoy music created naturally without electricity, without posh sound systems and without instruments forged through a despised industrialization that they cannot escape no matter how they portray it all as an iconoclastic Promised Land…farcically labeled as a commercial-free fais-dodo?
+Could they gather under a billion-plus stars at night and enjoy music created naturally without electricity, without posh sound systems and without instruments forged through a despised industrialization that they cannot escape no matter how they portray it all as an iconoclastic Promised Land…farcically labeled a commercial-free fais-dodo?